ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 f : arg1 -> arg2 -> ... -> argn -> rettype
 ```

-The arrow syntax looks strange now but later you'll see why it was chosen.
+The arrow syntax looks strange now, but later you'll see why it was chosen.
 Our
 function `average` which takes two floats and returns a float has type:

 <!-- $MDX skip -->